twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-17-deeds-that-are-blameless%zh.rst

 I had seen a documentary film on human problems in societies, environmental pollution, and some natural disasters caused by human deeds and actions.
 I will mention them in general only.
 There was a scene both a father and son liked playing a funny game (i.e., in the father’s view).
 They slapped each other face in turn.
 The son might be four or five years old.
 This small boy was using force and sometimes seeing the father rubbing his face, but he was still laughing.
 Was this the way a father teaching his son becoming a good person?
 Now he was slapping you only with hands, but in the future will stab you with a knife.

-People are nowadays instead of teaching children respect and gratitude to their parent, teaching them in opposite ways.
+People are nowadays instead of teaching children respect and gratitude to their parents, teaching them in opposite ways.
 Around the world, some are shouting for democracy, equality, and human right.
 Are human beings using it rightly, properly, and wisely?
 All their good qualities have to be used in the right place in wholesome matters.
 If using them, wrongly and improperly democracy becomes demo-crazy; equality and human right become licentious matters (current situations around the world become like these).

 If not societies and the world will be in chaos.
 There was another scene in China.
 A father was filming with a video camera to his two children; a five years old boy and ten years old girl.
 What was he filming about?
 He was urging, encouraging, and cheering them to fight each other.
 Both children were quite different in body size and strength.
 Every time he was beaten and fallen on to the ground, and then she kicked and stamped on his body by force.